AhmadElsaeedd/Qaabl-mobile/database_comparison.md

-# Comparison of SQL vs NoSQL Databases for a Friend-Making App
+# Comparison of SQL vs NoSQL Databases for Qaabl

 ## Overview